 Are you wondering how to grow your YouTube channel?
 Are you recording videos regularly and would like to see more YouTube subscribers?
 Learn the step-by-step formula for growing your YouTube channel and engagement.

-It not just enough to have a YouTube channel or post new videos to it; you need to ensure that you grow your Youtube channel and have lots of followers and subscribers.
+It is not just enough to have a YouTube channel or post new videos to it; you need to ensure that you grow your Youtube channel and have lots of followers and subscribers.

-The more subscribers you have the more people you can reach and more money you can make.
+The more subscribers you have the more people you can reach and the more money you can make.
 Even experienced YouTubers are still looking for new ways to grow their YouTube channels fast.
 They still have a problem getting their audience to keep watching.

 What factors impact the success of your YouTube channel growth?

 There is a lot of information on how to start and grow a YouTube channel.
 The most important thing to know is that there are 4 critical factors to keep in mind while scripting, editing, and promoting your videos.

 Number of Clicks

 The more people click on your video, the better your ranking is.
 Thumbnail is the first thing that any person will see when they look at your video.
 This will determine whether a viewer will click to see the video or ignore it completely.
 You can either let YouTube generate one for you or better yet, create your Thumbnail.
 More on that later.

 Studies show that most people stop watching after 15 seconds.
 Keep the first 15 seconds interesting to keep your viewers watching the video as long as possible.
 If you can manage to keep the viewers watching at least 50% of your videos, you will have a higher ranking.